restackio/examples-python/agent_voice/livekit/README.md

-# Restack AI - Agent with Voice
+# Restack AI - Agent with voice

 Build an AI agent that users can interact with in realtime with voice.